Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 1. You have the right to film police

 Recording officers performing their duties is generally lawful, though details about the circumstances can vary from state to state.
 Most police departments have a policy on this.
-Cops, who may be wearing body cameras themselves, should be neutral to why you are recording and may even be glad to have more proof of how everyone acted.
+Police officers, who may be wearing body cameras themselves, should be neutral to why you are recording and may even be glad to have more proof of how everyone acted.

 But you may put yourself at risk of arrest or having your phone seized if you encounter an officer who isn’t aware of your rights … or doesn’t care.